Gym Membership Calculator

 Why Cost Per Visit Reveals Membership Value

-Most gym pricing makes sense for people who go 3+ times per week.
+Most gym pricing applies for people who go 3+ times per week.
 The same monthly fee divided by 1 visit per week produces a per-visit cost equal to or above what the gym would charge a drop-in user.
 Calculating cost per visit is a quick reality check on whether your membership is paying off relative to alternative options.
 A 50/month membership used 4 times per week costs 2.88 per visit — excellent value.
 Same membership used 4 times per month costs 12.50 per visit — borderline.

 What Drop-In Pricing Actually Looks Like